gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 ### Using S3 Select

-With Amazon S3 we can not only access objects over the key and get the full object, but we can also use a query language to only return part of the content.
+With Amazon S3 we cannot only access objects over the key and get the full object, but we can also use a query language to only return part of the content.
 This only works if the content is structured and the format is either CSV, JSON or Apache Parquet.

 Let's test that with the `carriers.csv` object.
-Naviage to `flight-data` folder and select the `carriers.csv` object.
+Navigate to `flight-data` folder and select the `carriers.csv` object.
 Select **Query with S3 Select** from the **Actions** drop down list.

 ![Alt Image Text](./images/s3-select.png "S3 Homepage")